Italy > Tuscany > Chianti > Cantina Tuscania

 Tuscany & the chianti district

-Tuscany, one of the seats of Italian civilization, occupies the lands to the north of Rome on the Ligurian Sea, and includes the capital city of Florence, as well as the famed cities of Grosseto, Lucca, Pisa, and Siena, as well as the major port city of Livorno.
+Tuscany, one of the seats of Italian civilization, occupies the lands to the north of Rome on the Ligurian Sea, and includes the capital city of Florence, the famed cities of Grosseto, Lucca, Pisa, and Siena, and the major port city of Livorno.

 The history of Tuscany is the history of Italy.
 Originally settled by the Etruscans (from whom the name), then conquered by Rome, then by the Ostrogoths, the Lombards, and the Carolingians, it rose to prominence as a Grand Duchy in the Middle Ages and, under the Medici, sparked the Italian Renaissance.
 The Grand Duchy was abolished by Napoleon, restored after his exile, and eventually in 1860 incorporated into the growing Kingdom of Italy.